Walking Holidays in Spain - Home

 Walking Holidays in Mallorca Spain

 Mallorca is the largest of the Balearic Islands (Islas Baleares) located in the Mediterranean.
 It has long been a popular destination for holiday makers and has many beautiful beaches The northern mountain range of Tramuntanas in the surrounding area of Cape Formentor is a favourite for both the amateur and experienced walkers, to enjoy.
-One of Mallorca's most well known walks is to Castell D'Alaro where you'll be able to explore the ruined castle, taking in the amazing views out to sea and visit the hilltop chapel.
+One of Mallorca’s most well known walks is to Castell D’Alaro where you’ll be able to explore the ruined castle, taking in the amazing views out to sea and visit the hilltop chapel.
+See Nature Parks of the Balearics.

 Walking Holidays in Menorca Spain

 The Balearic island of Minorca is north east of its larger neighbour Majorca.
 Its name reflects its size and was given to the island by the Romans.
 Many civilisations have occupied Menorca as the numerous settlements and burial grounds illustrate.
 Among the forty or so historical sites you will be able to see evidence of the Greeks, Turks and Arabs, as well as the Romans.
 The walking on the island is generally more gentle than the mountains of northern Spain, but Monto Toro, the islands highest peak, does offer a more challenging experience for the more serious walker.
+See Nature Parks of the Balearics.

 Walking Holidays in Murcia Spain